VerseGroup/SchoolVerse-api/README.md

 # SchoolVerse Scraping Server
-This is a custom REST API that scrapes information from the web, handles encryption with the keychain, and interacts with firebase.
+This is a custom REST API that scrapes information from the web, handles encryption with the local keychain, and interacts with firebase.

 ## Tech Stack
 Languages: Python, Shell

-DB: Firebase
+DB: Firebase, Postgresql

 API: FastAPI in python